graphql-mocks/graphql-mocks/packages/docs/docs/paper/hooks.md

 paper.hooks.beforeTransaction.push(customBeforeTransactionHook);
 ```

-When an array of hook functions are ran they will be run serially, one after the other, waiting for async functions or returned promises to resolve.
+When an array of hook functions are ran they will be run in order, one after the other, waiting for previous async functions or returned promises to resolve.